 3. Functionality – Style Availability

 Unlike design, framed and frameless doors have some functionality constraints.
-Framed shower doors typically work as sliding doors.
+Framed Glass Shower Doors typically work as sliding doors.
 However, frameless shower doors do not support sliding operations.
 Frameless shower doors usually come as swinging doors or fixed shower panels.
 Hinges and pivots are used to hold the frameless shower doors in place.

 4. Aesthetic Value – About Elegance And Magnificence